gkerr/IntroCommandLineNGS/exercises/STEP3_viewManipulateAlignmentData_samtools.rst

  ::

-  > samtools merge –h header.sam FL1-merged.bam rawData/FL1-1.bam rawData/FL1-2.bam
+  > samtools merge -h header.sam ~/FL1-merged.bam rawData/FL1-1.bam rawData/FL1-2.bam

-- What does –h in the above command do?
+- What does -h in the above command do?
 - Does this command work?
 Why not?
 Change the command so that the files can be merged.
 ..
 (TODO: The files are sorted wrongly).